jluisflo/minimal-api-architecture/readme.md

 You can test these endpoints using a tool like Postman, or by using the included Swagger UI at `https://localhost:5001/swagger`.

+## API Key Validation

+This project uses an API key for authentication.
+The API key should be included in the header of each request with the key `X-API-KEY`.

+The project includes a middleware that checks for the presence and validity of the API key in the request headers.
+If the API key is not provided or is invalid, the middleware returns a 401 Unauthorized status code.
+If the API key is valid, the request is allowed to proceed.

+To configure the API key, you can set it in the `appsettings.json` file under the `ApiKeys` section.

+To use the API key in Swagger, click the "Authorize" button in the Swagger UI and enter your API key.
+Swagger will include the `X-API-KEY` header in all requests.

 ## Contributing

 This project is not currently accepting contributions.